What Causes Crohn’s Disease?

 When, after using the various Healing Diets, therapies and supplements in Listen To Your Gut, your digestive tract is healed to the point where you can properly digest and absorb the nutrients from your food, continue onto the Maintenance Diet for ongoing bowel and colon health.
 Many people follow the Maintenance Diet guidelines for their entire family as a common-sense way to eliminate toxins and damaging additives from your food.

-6. Detoxing Your Living Environment of Causes of Crohn’s Disease
+6. Detoxing Your Living Environment to Support Healing

 A major part of healing Crohn’s disease involves reducing and eliminating as many as possible of the toxins in your life that you sense are harmful to you.
-You need to become aware of all the elements of so-called “normal” life that are actually toxic Crohn’s disease causes, and create an environment that supports healing – not one that works against your efforts.
+You need to become aware of all the elements of so-called “normal” life that are actually toxic to the body, remove/change those, and create an environment that supports healing – not one that works against your efforts.

-7. Identifying and Healing Emotional Causes of Crohn’s Disease
+7. Identifying and Healing Emotional Contributors to Crohn’s Disease

-I have long been convinced that if you don’t heal the underlying psychological and emotional causes of Crohn’s disease, then you will never have long-term good health.
+I have long been convinced that if you don’t heal the underlying psychological and emotional contributors to Crohn’s disease, then you will never have long-term good health.
 After all, over 60% of your body’s neurotransmitters are not in your brain, but in your gut!

 There is now an entire field dedicated to emerging knowledge about the interrelation of the mind, emotions and the digestive system, called neurogastroenterology.
 (See Dr. Michael Gershon’s book, The Second Brain, to learn more about this).
 This is not airy-fairy stuff – this is hard science.
 Consider blushing – a purely emotional event that instantly produces a marked physical reaction.

-In my experience, the most effective mind/body therapies to treat Crohn’s disease, enteritis, and other colon and bowel disorders are EFT (Emotional Freedom Techniques), hypnotherapy and craniosacral therapy (at Level II or higher).
+In my experience, the most effective mind/body therapies to treat Crohn’s disease, colitis, and other colon and bowel disorders are EFT (Emotional Freedom Techniques), hypnotherapy and craniosacral therapy (at Level II or higher).
 You need to work with a skilled therapist, at least initially, to really see good results.
-And it’s best if you can use a therapist who is experienced with chronic illness like gastrointestinal disease; which is more complex than regular illness.
+And it’s best if you can use a therapist who is experienced with chronic illness; which is more complex than regular illness.

 8. Balancing Your Hormones